Aomori Prefecture: Tomb of Christ

 Purportedly ancient documents were published in 1935, claiming Jesus preached and died at age 106 in Shingō village in Aomori Prefecture.
-(Note: Some sources list the year of discovery as 1936.
-In this article we use the year 1935, which is in the Brigham Young University (BYU) journal article and most sources.
-BYU is closely associated with the The Church of Jesus Christ of Latter-day Saints.)
-The documents, known as the "Takeuchi manuscript" or "Takeuchi documents", claim Jesus did not die on the cross, but rather his brother did and Jesus made his way to Aomori Prefecture via Siberia.
-Jesus then married a young woman named Miyuko and fathered three daughters.
+This is one of many claims is made in a group of documents known as the "Takeuchi documents" or "Takeuchi manuscript", which claim Jesus did not die on the cross, but rather his brother did and Jesus made his way to Aomori Prefecture via Siberia.
+According to the documents, Jesus then married a young woman named Miyuko and fathered three daughters.
 During this time he trained for 12 years and then began to spread Christianity.
-His purported grave is in Shingō and 20,000-30,000 thousand visitors see it every year.
+Historian and literature professor Kokichi Kano examined the Takeuchi documents in 1935 and proved them modern forgeries.
+His purported grave is in Shingō has become a tourist attraction and 20,000-30,000 visitors see it every year.
 In June 1964 an annual festival began being held at the gravesite.
 Jesus' eldest purported daughter married into the Sawaguchi family and there are still members of that family who claim non-Asian physical characteristics and lineage from Jesus.